rationalpov/mentalModel/invert.md

 Generally any complex adaptive systems is a hybrid of multiplicative and additive system, invert can expose the break points in multiplicative system, then we can find a way to avoid it.

+## Claude Shannon on how to use invert to be creative.

+In his speech on Creative thinking, Shannon [mentioned](http://www1.ece.neu.edu/~naderi/Claude%20Shannon.html) to use invert to solve hard problem:

+> Now one other thing I would like to bring out which I run across quite frequently in mathematical work is the idea of inversion of the problem.
+You are trying to obtain the solution S on the basis of the premises P and then you can’t do it.
+Well, turn the problem over supposing that S were the given proposition, the given axioms, or the given numbers in the problem and what you are trying to obtain is P. Just imagine that that were the case.
+Then you will find that it is relatively easy to solve the problem in that direction.
+You find a fairly direct route.
+If so, it’s often possible to invent it in small batches.
+In other words, you’ve got a path marked out here - there you got relays you sent this way.
+You can see how to invert these things in small stages and perhaps three or four only difficult steps in the proof.

+> Now I think the same thing can happen in design work.
+Sometimes I have had the experience of designing computing machines of various sorts in which I wanted to compute certain numbers out of certain given quantities.
+This happened to be a machine that played the game of nim and it turned out that it seemed to be quite difficult.
+If took quite a number of relays to do this particular calculation although it could be done.
+But then I got the idea that if I inverted the problem, it would have been very easy to do - if the given and required results had been interchanged; and that idea led to a way of doing it which was far simpler than the first design.
+The way of doing it was doing it by feedback; that is, you start with the required result and run it back until - run it through its value until it matches the given input.
+So the machine itself was worked backward putting range S over the numbers until it had the number that you actually had and, at that point, until it reached the number such that P shows you the correct way.
+Well, now the solution for this philosophy which is probably very boring to most of you.
+I’d like now to show you this machine which I brought along and go into one or two of the problems which were connected with the design of that because I think they illustrate some of these things I’ve been talking about.
+In order to see this, you’ll have to come up around it; so, I wonder whether you will all come up around the table now.

 **How to use this mental Model**:

 (1) Invert.
 Take a particular goal that you hope to achieve – now invert it to find your non-goal.
 To do this ask: What don’t I want to achieve?